-The Science Unit is focused on designing the research mission, namely the satellite payload, comprised of the yeast model and the micro-instrumentation necessary for the realization of the mission goals.
+The Science Unit is tasked with designing the research mission, i.e. the satellite payload, comprised of the yeast cells to be studied and the micro-instrumentation necessary for the realization of the mission goals.
 Towards that objective, members of the interdisciplinary team work on the following:

 Genetically engineering yeast cells to emit fluorescent signals as markers of gene expression and DNA damage

 To that end, we are using the Yeast GFP Library, which is a collection of yeast strains identical to each other except that in each strain a different protein is tagged with a fluorescent protein (GFP), covering overall the entire yeast proteome.
-This tagging method is complemented with , a systematic approach to identify the candidate genes to be studied.
+This tagging method is complemented with a systematic approach to identify the genes to be studied.
 To study radiation, the team is re-engineering a previously used DNA damage memory circuit.
-This is a synthetic circuit that essentially “hijacks” the cell’s DNA damage signalling cascades to actuate a positive feedback loop leading to the production of a second fluorescent protein of a different color, eventually identifying the cells in which mutations have occurred along with their progenies, thus enabling comparisons of protein levels between healthy and damaged cells.
+This is a synthetic circuit that essentially “hijacks” the cell’s DNA damage signalling cascades to actuate a positive feedback loop, leading to the production of a fluorescent protein, eventually identifying the cells in which mutations have occurred along with their progenies.

-A dual-channel digital microscope, modified from existing models used to perform optical recordings of neural activity in walking mice, is designed to measure the fluorescence intensity of each microchemostat’s population.
+A epifluorescence digital microscope, modified from existing models used to perform optical recordings of neural activity in walking mice, is designed to measure the fluorescence intensity of each chamber’s population.

 Ensuring the essential conditions for cell growth in space